2023

 Department of Health and Social Care NHS England

-Concerns summary A junior doctor failed to escalate care for a rapidly deteriorating child, dismissing a mother's accurate and persistent concerns.
+Concerns summary (AI summary) A junior doctor failed to escalate care for a rapidly deteriorating child, dismissing a mother's accurate and persistent concerns.
 There was also no clear mechanism for families to obtain a second medical opinion.

 All Responded